Principality of Mahmudi: History

 Suleiman the Magnificent.
 In 1537, after the death of Ivaz Bey's son Hamza Bey, Tahmasp I appointed Hasan Bey as the head of the Mahmudis.

 When the Ottomans organized an expedition to the region in 1548, this beylik certainly joined the Ottomans when the reigning Mahmudi ruler, Hasan Bey converted from Yazidism to Islam and the beylik became subordinated to the Ottomans.
 Hosap Castle, which was occupied by Safavids in 1604, was built by Süleyman Bey in 1643.
 The castle gate has its own inscriptions.
-Turkish traveller Evliya Çelebi XVII. he mentions Hosap Castle and Mahmud government in the middle of the century.
-About Mahmoud's government: "they are all soldiers with six thousand swords.
+Turkish traveler Evliya Çelebi describes Hosap Castle and the Mahmudi government in the mid-17th century.
+Regarding Mahmudi government, he says: "They are all soldiers with six thousand swords.
 This is the land of the nobility and there is only one Choogoog Mountain.
 In a country called Ibrahim Bey.
-These Mahmuds have entered the fire of tribute and there are tribes of timar and zema.
+These Mahmudis have entered the fire of tribute and there are tribes of timar and zema.
 120 tribes."
-After Evliya Çelebi, Mahmud Ibrahim Bey was named Judge of the wood in 1650.
-After Ibrahim Bey, Evliya Bey became the magistrate of Mahmudi.

-In 1839, with the control of Müküs Bey Han Mahmud Hoşap, this Principality came to an end.
+After Evliya Çelebi's account, in 1829, the Mahmudi principality came to an end when Miks' Emir Khan Mahmud and other Kurdish lords seized Hoşap Castle through a bloody siege.